bmah888/gotesla/cmd/pwimport/README.md

 Tesla Powerwall data import utility.
 Periodically queries a Tesla Powerwall gateway via the local LAN and pulls statistics into a InfluxDB database.
-Specifically, it pulls the aggregate meters, state of energy, and grid status.
+Specifically, it pulls the aggregate meters, state of energy, grid and network connectivity, and battery status.
 These can be visualized (for example) in a Grafana dashboard.

-Note that no authentication parameters are required for the Powerwall APIs used by this utility.

 Use the `-influx-url`, `-influx-database`, and `-influx-measurement` flags to specify where to write the data.
 The defaults are to write a